pereiradaniel/ruby_robot_experiment/Readme.md

 # Ruby Robot Experiment
 ---

-Just creating a Ruby game experiment.
+Just an experiment that might grow into a small game.

 ---
 _*Daniel Paul Grech Pereira 2017*_